 Arena footing—sounds easy enough, right?
 Decisions surrounding the footing you choose for your riding arena are a lot more complicated than you might think.
-Poor footing will subject your horse to increased risk of injury and long-term degenerative problems.
+Poor footing will subject your horse to an increased risk of injury and long-term degenerative problems.
 As such, footing selections call for an informed and measured approach that takes a variety of factors into consideration.

 When evaluating any arena footing material, ask yourself the following questions: